What is a binary option?

 “Binary options offer a viable alternative when speculating or hedging, but only if the trader fully understands the two potential and opposing outcomes.
 If you don't understand binary options, I wouldn't trade them.
 And if you are to invest in binary options, start small.”

-What are good, safer alternatives for binary options?
+What are good, safer alternatives to binary options?

 “A safer alternative to binary options is investing in a plain vanilla structured note, with downside protection and upside participation.
 But my favorite is investing in real assets, like real estate crowdfunding because it is less volatile, holds its value better, and generates income.”